danielrzhang/DMOJ-Java/README.md

 # DMOJ-Java
 This repository contains solutions to my Java solutions/attempts at solutions for questions on DMOJ.
+Contains CCC solutions as well.

 Do ***NOT*** copy and paste my code!
 Only use my code if you need help for solving difficult problems.